amckennafoster/seattle-littlefreelibrary/methods/method-notes.md

 - Ravenna - June 30 (net)

 Retrieved public library data for May from Central, Columbia, Queen Anne, Northgate, Laurelhust, and Phinney.
 Then public library data from July for Montlake, Ravenna.

+## Creating pie charts of genre classifications

+Want to compare proportions of genres if all the LFLs were the same size, i.e. 1 cubic foot.
+So raw counts should be summed by LFL and divided by the volume of that LFL giving a count per 1 cubic foot.
+Otherwise, a large library filled with one genre could unduly influence the chart.
+If five LFLs had 90% history but there was one really big LFL full of children's books that made the overall percentage of history only 40%, visiting a random LFL of those six would most likely not show you what you expect (children's books).
+Standardizing by volume would make this more accurate.